miriezrubelsky/greenproject/README.md

 - Categorizing files into validation and prediction images.<br>
 - Processing the prediction image and calculating the Jaccard similarity score between the predicted and validation images using validation_utils.<br>
 - Sending the validation results via email and updating the database with the calculated score, comparison status, and error messages.<br>

-ES Logging: All Debug logs are to logs to ES and can be viewed through kibana<br>
+- Move the validation and predict images to complete folder in S3 ES Logging: All Debug logs are to logs to ES and can be viewed through kibana<br>